Cherokee Fisher

-William Charles "Cherokee" Fisher (November 1844 - September 26, 1912) was an American Major League Baseball pitcher who played in the National Association from 1871 to 1875 and the National League in 1876 and 1878.
+William Charles "Cherokee" Fisher (November 1844 - September 26, 1912) was an American amateur and professional baseball pitcher who played in the National Association from 1871 to 1875 and the National League in 1876 and 1878.

 Career

 Fisher was a pitcher during organized baseball's formative years, from about 1867 to the end of his career in 1878.
 He was known for his fastball on the field and his heavy drinking off it.
 William J. Ryczek wrote: There appeared to be a connection between a predilection for alcohol and the tendency to revolve [i.e., change teams frequently]...
 Cherokee Fisher, whose meandering will be detailed later, was another case which strengthens this connection.
 A heavy consumer of alcohol would logically be much more susceptible to the overtures of other clubs, as well as more likely to be in need of money.
 He played for the West Philadelphias in 1867, the Cincinnati Buckeyes in 1868, the Troy Haymakers in 1869 and 1870, and the Chicago Dreadnaughts in 1870 as well.